 Apart from that, the SRS XB10 packs a rubberized body and base which keeps the body protected, and at the same time keeps the base steady.

 The unique feature about this speaker is its base.
 There are tiny neat vents at the bottom for air to escape.
 In a way, it acts as a passive bass radiator.

 The key feature here is EXTRA BASS, which is a Sony’s proprietary one.
 It gives a gentle boost to the overall audio output.

 Other than that, this speaker is IPX5-certified and lightweight.

 An outdoor speaker ought to have good battery life.
 Logitech claims that the X300 delivers a 5-hour battery life.
-Some users agree in their reviews on Amazon that the speaker does live up to its claim.
+Some users agree in their reviews that the speaker does live up to its claim.

-Also, there's a micro USB port to juice up the battery.
-Keep in mind that the battery life can depend on number of factors.
+Also, there’s a micro USB port to juice up the battery.
+Keep in mind that the battery life can depend on a number of factors.
 Generally, playing continuously in high volume will cause the battery to die out faster.

 The Sony SRS-XB10 has more than twice the battery life of the X300.
 It can last up to 16 hours before running out of juice.
-Many reviewers on Amazon echo that it lives up to the expectations.
+Many reviewers echo that it lives up to the expectations.

 When it comes to connectivity, the SRS XB10 also packs a 3.5-mm audio jack to connect it to your phone or laptop.
 Plus, pairing is easy and barely takes time.
 And thankfully, the same can be said about the X300.

 When it comes to the X300, it offers a reasonable amount of bass for its size and price.
 Plus, the sound output is clear and well-balanced.
-Note that it comes with two drivers and a passive sub-woofer.
+Note that it comes with two drivers and a passive subwoofer.
 These combine to give a quality sound output to fill a room.